 3.2 BIOCHEMICAL CHARACTERIZATION

 Thirteen distinct protein bands that could be scored were identified in each linseed germplasm.
-Protein bands were verified using a stacking gel (5 ml) and observed during protein assembly using 0.05% Bromophenol Blue (Fig. No. 3).
+Protein bands were verified using a stacking gel (5 mL) and observed during protein assembly using 0.05% Bromophenol Blue (Fig. 3).
 Five bands were monomorphic, and eight bands were polymorphic among these thirteen bands.
 The two primary clusters identified by UPGMA cluster analysis are I and II.
 GP-411 is the only genotype found in the out-grouped main cluster I. Two minor clusters, IIA and IIB, which sprang from main cluster II, were similar to each other, according to a 50% cut-off on the scale.
 It was shown that the minor clusters IIAa and IIAb were similar with a 72% cut-off on the scale.
 The genotypes in minor cluster IIAa that are 100% comparable to those of R-4244 and R-4253 are R-4218, R-4237, R-4275, GP-208, GP-209, GP-381, and GP-352.
-The genotypes of GP-333, GP-345, GP-418, and GP-455 are 87% identical.
+The genotypes of GP-333, GP-345, GP-418, and GP-455 were 87% identical.
 Between GP-312 and GP-405, there exist distinctions and out groupings.
-In a related study, (Saradar et al.2012) found that the genetic diversity of total seed protein profiles was low.
-(Gulla et.al., 2021) found a high level of variation among linseed genotypes.
-(Fig No. 3).
+In a related study, Saradar et al. (2012) found that the genetic diversity of total seed protein profiles was low.
+Gulla et al. (2021) found a high level of variation among linseed genotypes.